 Cuba had been a sectarian country, but the Catholic Church still exerted a lot of influence.
-After the revolution, many counter-revolutionary activities and finances were routed through the church, leading to a crackdown by Fidel, as the country’s government eventually became communist and officially atheistic.
+After the revolution, many counter-revolutionary activities and finances were routed through the church, leading to a crackdown by Fidel.
+The country’s government eventually became communist and officially atheistic.
 Along with this “purification” process, a state-sponsored homophobia quickly developed.
-Even contemporary casual observers of Cuba today sometimes refer to how “anti-gay” they think Castro and his government must still be.
+Even contemporary casual observers of Cuba today sometimes refer to how “anti-gay” they believe government must still be.

 Not any more.
 Today, Cuba is amazingly tolerant of individuals and groups who fall outside the mainstream.
 However, the government won’t tolerate those who advocate overthrowing the government.
 (Funny how most governments around the world seem to be a little sensitive on this issue!)
 I’ve been to Cuba with groups that included Fundamentalist Christians, who brought donations (including bibles) to their counterparts in Cuba.
 No problem.
 In my opinion, groups that bring goods and money to Cuba and provide services are welcome.
 They just can’t advocate overthrowing the government, which seems reasonable to me, even if I personally might feel that the country would benefit from a change of guard.